 Make classic Bucatini all’Amatriciana with this simple recipe and you’ll have dinner on the table in less than half an hour!
-A simple combination of tender bucatini noodles, spicy tomato sauce, pancetta (or homemade mock pancetta) and cheese, it’s likely to become one of your favorite busy day meals!
+A simple combination of tender bucatini noodles, spicy tomato sauce, pancetta and Pecorino Romano cheese, it’s likely to become one of your favorite busy day meals!

 So I decided to figure it out on my own and after a few tries, I had it.

 Do not be alarmed when you see the short ingredient list and simple instructions, thinking that something so easy can’t be spectacularly good.
 I promise it is.
-In fact, I predict it will become one of your go-to pasta recipes.
+In fact, I predict it will become a go-to pasta dish.

 Easy Bucatini all’Amatriciana

-- 1/4 pound pancetta or mock pancetta diced small (see recipe notes for mock pancetta recipe
+- 1/4 pound pancetta diced small (see recipe note #1 for easy homemade pancetta recipe)

 - 1 tablespoon olive oil